How fear of failure makes your product cost more, take longer to build and still not be right

 Planning to fail

 So how to harness the power of failure?
-We like to set up a plan of prolonged feedback loops where products appear in front of potential stakeholders, customers, and others, so that we can get feedback quickly.
+In our user experience design process, we like to set up a plan of prolonged feedback loops where products appear in front of potential stakeholders, customers, and others, so that we can get feedback quickly.
 We like two weeks cycles.
 We want to deliver something that is a smaller version of the product, simpler.

 We get in front of the stakeholders so they can give us feedback on the small changes since the last version of the product.
 That gives them time to focus, it gives you some time to engage and get valuable feedback.
 We can then take the product back into the studio, make design changes, advance the product a little further, and put it front of a customer - hoping to fail again.